 Many investors are still learning about the various metrics that can be useful when analysing a stock.
 This article is for those who would like to learn about Return On Equity (ROE).
-We'll use ROE to examine Equity LifeStyle Properties, Inc. (NYSE:ELS), by way of a worked example.
+To keep the lesson grounded in practicality, we'll use ROE to better understand Equity LifeStyle Properties, Inc. (NYSE:ELS).

 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity

 So, based on the above formula, the ROE for Equity LifeStyle Properties is:

 19% = US$294m ÷ US$1.5b (Based on the trailing twelve months to March 2022).